Angels - Phillies Prediction, Odds, Pick, How To Watch

 Why The Angels Could Cover The Spread

+Yesterday, it was starting pitching that let the Angels down as Lucas Giolito gave up three home runs and five runs in the loss.
+On the season the Angels are 23rd in team ERA, while sitting 23rd in WHIP and 20th in opponent batting average.
+They will send Tyler Anderson to the mound today for the start.
+He is 5-5 on the year with a 5.35 ERA.
+Anderson has also struggled this month.
+In four starts he has pitched just 18.1 innings, giving up 18 runs with 15 of them earned.
+That gives him a 7.36 ERA this month with an 0-3 record.
+Meanwhile, the Angels have lost all four games he has started this year.

-For the Angels to win it starts with consistency on offense.
-On the season, they sit 13th in the majors in runs scored, 17th in batting average, 15th in on-base percentage, and seventh in slugging.
+At the plate, it was just the second time in the last five games that the Angels got to four runs.
+This year they have averaged 4.71 runs per game and they have eclipsed that just three times in their last ten games.
+On the season, they sit 13th in the majors in runs scored, 176h in batting average, 15th in on-base percentage, and seventh in slugging.
 The offense is paced by Shohei Ohtani.
-Ohtani leads the majors in home runs with 44 while sitting tenth in batting average at .305.
+Ohtani leads the majors in home runs with 44 while sitting tenth in batting average at .304.
 He has continued to hit well this month despite battling injuries.
-On the month he is hitting .305 with a .418 on-base percentage.
+On the month he is hitting .3052 with a .417 on-base percentage.
 He has five home runs, seven doubles, and a triple, which has led to 11 RBIs.
 He has also stolen seven bases and scored 19 times this month.

-This past week, it has been two other guys driving in the runs.
-Brandon Drury has five RBIs in the last week.
-He is hitting just .190 over the last week, but he has a home run and a double leading to his RBI production.
-Tied with him leading the team is Luis Rengifo.
-Rengifo also has five RBIs, and that is with the help of two doubles, a triple, and a home run.
-He has also scored four times while hitting great.
-In the last week, he is hitting .474 with a .583 on-base percentage.

-Also hitting well is Nolan Schanuel.
-He is hitting .455 in his limited at-bats in the last week.
-He has also walked five times, giving him an on-base percentage of .647 this past week.
-Schanuel has not hit an extra-base in the last week but has two RBIs and has scored twice as well.
+The best bat in the lineup as of late may be Luis Rengifo.
+In the last week, he is hitting .500 with a .586 on-base percentage.
+Meanwhile, he has driven in six runs with the help of two doubles, a triple, and a home run.
+Rengifo has also scored four times in the last week.
+Nolan Schanuel is also hitting well.
+He is hitting .400 in the last week and scored four times.
+He has also walked five times giving him a .591 on-base percentage.
+Schanuel has just one extra-base hit though, a double, and just two RBIs in the last week.
+Brandon Drury is leading the team in RBIs in the last week.
+He has seven with the help of a home run and a double.
+He is hitting .269 in the last week as well.

 Why The Phillies Could Cover The Spread

-The Phillies are coming out of a great weekend.
-They scored 22 runs in three games while surrendering just three.
-The pitching has been solid this year for the Phillies.
-They are seventh in team ERA while sitting sixth in WHIP and eighth in opponent batting average.
-They will send Taijuan Walked to the mound today for the start.
-He is 13-5 this season with a 4.02 ERA.
-He has not been as good as normal this month though.
-Walker has made three starts and gone 1-1 with a 4.76 ERA.
-Still, the Phillies are 2-1 in his starts and have won in 11 of his last 13 outings.

-At the plate, the Phillies have been good this year as well.
+The Phillies offense continues to hit well.
+In the last ten games, they have scored 70 runs, well above their season average per game.
 They are currently 11th in runs scored while sitting fifth in batting average, tenth in on-base percentage, and sixth in slugging.
 Kyle Schwarber leads the team in home runs and RBIs this year.
-He has 36 home runs which is good for fourth in the majors while sitting tied for 14th in RBIs.
+He has 36 home runs which is good for fourth in the majors while sitting tied for 16th in RBIs.
 He has continued to slug this month as well.
-While hitting .222 with a .396 on-base percentage, he has nine home runs and 19 RBIs this month.
+While hitting .209 with a .378 on-base percentage, he has nine home runs and 19 RBIs this month.
 Schwarber has also scored 20 times so far in August.

-Bryce Harper also comes into this game hot.
-He is hitting .522 in the last week while getting on base at a .593 rate.
-Harper has three home runs, a triple, and a double in the last week, which has led to him driving in ten runs in the last six games.
-He has also scored six times.
-Meanwhile, Trea Turner is also being very productive.
-In the last week, he is hitting .308 with a .321 on-base percentage.
-He has a home run and two doubles, which has led to five RBIs in the last weeks.
-He has also stolen a base and scored six times.
+Trea Turner and Bryce Harper were the big bats last night, both hitting home runs.
+Both of them along with Schwarber, have three home runs in the last week.
+Harper has driven in ten runs while scoring six times as well.
+He is hitting .524 in the last week with a .615 on-base percentage.
+Harper has also hit a double and a triple over those games.
+Turner is hitting .333 in the last week with a .370 on-base percentage.
+With his three home runs and two doubles in the last week, he has eight RBIs.
+Also, Turner has stolen a base and scored eight times i the last week.

-As a team, the Phillies are hitting great.
-They are hitting .329 in the last week with a .392 on-base percentage.
-In the last six games, they have hit 14 home runs as well.
+The Phillies pitching has also been solid.
+After giving up just three runs over the weekend, they gave up four last night.
+The pitching has been solid this year for the Phillies.
+They are seventh in team ERA while sitting seventh in WHIP and eighth in opponent batting average.
+It will be Michael Lorenzen on the mound for the Phillies today.
+He is 7-8 on the year with a 3.69 ERA.
+After starting his career with the Phillies hot, including a no-hitter, it has not been as good for him in the last two starts.
+He has pitched nine innings in the last two starts, giving up 11 runs with ten earned.
+As a member of the Phillies, he is 2-1 with a 4.15 ERA.

 Final Angels-Phillies Prediction & Pick